-While Hershey, Pennsylvania—just two hours west of Philadelphia and three hours southwest of New York City—is a wildly popular place to visit year-round, it is an especially fun destination during the Christmas season.
+While Hershey, Penn., just two hours west of Philadelphia and three hours southwest of New York City, is a wildly popular place to visit year-round, it is an especially fun destination during the Christmas season.
 Many families will flock to the Hershey theme park or Hershey Chocolate World to see the holiday festivities.
 Make sure to plan your trip in advance as it can get quite busy with crowds.

 - Hersheypark Christmas Candylane: The theme park's big annual Christmas event features more than 4 million twinkling lights and 45 family and kiddie rides, along with Santa and his nine live reindeer.
 You can also expect to see choreographed light shows and festive live entertainment.
-The event will run between November 16, 2018 and January 1, 2019.
+The event usually runs from mid-November through January 1.
 The park is offering a special package on select dates that includes a one-night stay at the Hotel Hershey or Hershey Lodge resort, a one-day Hersheypark pass for the whole family, admission for one vehicle to the Hershey Sweet Lights display, complimentary milk and cookie delivery, and more.

-- Hershey Sweet Lights: This holiday drive-through spectacular features nearly 600 illuminated, animated displays on nearly two miles of wooded trails.
+- Hershey Sweet Lights: This holiday drive-through spectacular features nearly 600 illuminated, animated displays on almost two miles of wooded trails.
 Families return year after year for this holiday tradition.
-Sweet Lights will be open between November 16, 2018 and January 1, 2019.
+Sweet Lights will be open from mid-November through January 1.

 - Little Elves Workshop: At the Hershey Story Museum, families can journey through the workshop and have fun using chocolate clay to roll out, cut, decorate and package their own unique ornaments.
 You can also play with some vintage toys and take a fun family holiday photo against a snowy Hershey backdrop.
-The workshop is open November 17, 2018 to January 1, 2019.
-Tickets cost $5 or are free to members.
+The workshop is from mid-November through January 1; tickets cost $5.

 - Live Music Shows: Each year, a selection of live music shows are performed during the Christmas holiday season at the Chevrolet Music Box Theatre.
-Check out the Up On The Rooftop performance in 2018, which offers Christmas songs, wacky elves, prancing reindeer, and Santa himself.
-It runs between November 16, 2018 and January 1, 2019.
+Typically, performances offer Christmas songs, wacky elves, prancing reindeer, and appearances from Santa himself.

 - Noel: This light show features more than 250,000 dancing lights synchronized to your favorite Christmas music.
 There are four different shows every night starting at 5 p.m. and running every half hour.